789it789/archinstallguide/README.txt

 sudo systemctl enable gdm

-sudo pacman -S xorg-twm terminator xorg-xclock cinnamon nemo-fileroller (look up all of these packages and choose which ones you want, terminator can be swapped out for xterm or gnome-terminal for exmaple and cinnamon can be changed to any desktop you like)
+sudo pacman -S terminator i3-wm thunar (look up all of these packages and choose which ones you want, terminator can be swapped out for xterm or gnome-terminal for exmaple and i3 can be changed to any desktop/wm you like)

-sudo pacman -S net-tools network-manager-applet
+sudo pacman -S net-tools

-sudo systemctl start Network Manager
+#(sudo systemctl start Network Manager)

-sudo systemctl enable Network Manager
+#(sudo systemctl enable Network Manager)

 (at this point, login by using sudo systemctl start <loginmanger>)